ghgemmer/yotagrabber/output/Readme.txt

                     Usually From and To Date will now appear.
-                    "At dealer" - The car is at the dealer The above "Shipping Status" defintions were copied and pasted from another developers spreadsheet infoDateTime -  the date and time that the row was updated from the toyota website.
+                    "At dealer" - The car is at the dealer The above "Shipping Status" defintions were copied and pasted from another developers spreadsheet "infoDateTime" -  the date and time that the row was updated from the toyota website.
+"Dealer Lat" -  Dealer Latitude
+"Dealer Long" - Dealer Longitude.
+The Dealer Lat and Long can be used to calculate distance from a given Center latitude and longitude.
+                The user can then filter on this for say a distance <= X miles from the Center.
+                The formula for calculating the distance in miles is =ACOS(COS(RADIANS(90-DealerLat))*COS(RADIANS(90-CenterLat))+SIN(RADIANS(90-DealerLat))*SIN(RADIANS(90-CenterLat))*COS(RADIANS(DealerLong-CenterLong)))*6371*0.621371
+                if DealerLat is in cell A1, DealerLong in cell B1,  CenterLat in cell C1, and CenterLong in cell D1 then the excel formula in cell E1 to calculate the distance is =ACOS(COS(RADIANS(90-A1))*COS(RADIANS(90-C1))+SIN(RADIANS(90-A1))*SIN(RADIANS(90-C1))*COS(RADIANS(B1-D1)))*6371*0.621371
+                Thus a CenterLat and Long columns can be added after the DealerLong column and filled with a fixed value you want to find the distance from and then a distance column added after that and then the above cell E1 in another sheet can be copied and pasted to all cells in the distance column

 Note that sometimes a "Dealer State" column cell may be blank.
 I will automatically be alerted of this and this will be corrected typically within a day or two.
 This is because the dealer state information is currently maintained in a separate database and changes only infrequently, so is not dynamically extracted from the website when the inventory is gotten